 PayUSATax

-If you do this yearly, you can potentially send up to 24 gift card payments to the IRS (6 gift cards each quarter X 4 quarters = 24 gift card payments).
+If you do this yearly, you can potentially send up to 24 gift card payments to the IRS (6 gift cards each payment period X 4 periods = 24 gift card payments).

 This is a remarkable avenue to convert those gift cards to cash.